 The Market form is a state that is resultant for the quality or the effectiveness of market competition that is prevailing in the market.
 There are seven main market forms:

-What is the Meaning of Market?
+What is the meaning of Market?

-A market can be defined as a place where two parties are able to gather, which will facilitate the exchange of goods and services.
+A market can be defined as a place where two parties can gather, which will facilitate the exchange of goods and services.
 The parties that are involved are usually the buyers and sellers.
 A market is a physical form like a retail outlet, where the sellers and buyers can meet face-to-face, or in a virtual form like an online market, where there is an absence of direct physical contact between the buyers and sellers.

 ‘Market’ is a term used in many instances like the securities market or the normal physical market where the people come together for the procedure of buying and selling.